Binta Lake Fire: Description

 The fire started 46 kilometers Southeast of Burns Lake.
 It was one of the 79 fires in the Nadina Fire Zone.
 In 12 hours, the fire grew from 7,000 hectares to 35,000 hectares.
-It spread 17.5km overnight.
+It spread 17.5 km overnight.
 In one day, the blaze tripled in size.
 By August 16, 51 firefighters had been deployed to suppress the blazing fire as it had.
 The number of firefighters was increased to 284 along with 96 pieces of heavy equipment.
 The thick smoke reduced visibility due to which helicopters could not be deployed.

 It was affecting Francois Lake and Fraser Lake.
 32 homes were evacuated and 335 homes were on evacuation alert.
 The fire combined with Llgitiyuz Lake fire and the Prince George Fire Centre fire.
 The fire was 20% contained by August 22.
 The fire lasted for more than a month and burned a total area of 99,000 acres, out of which 17,000 acres belonged to the Cheslatta community forest.